When they said I will come to a crossroads. I didn’t think they meant it literally. Who builds a cafe in

 In the distance, the woman I’ve been waiting for crosses the street.
 Her long slender legs and

-summery, sunflower coloured dress making their way towards me like a cool breeze on a summer's
+summery, sunflower coloured dress making their way towards me like a cool breeze on a summer's night.

 My heart pounds in my chest.
 She’s early!